LAUREN L. BAKER, PHD

 Religion and support for genomic healthcare: An exploratory study of the US public and faith leaders

-This project seeks to better understand why higher levels of religious practice are related to greater concerns with genetic medicine.
+This project seeks to better understand why higher levels of religious practice are related to greater concerns with genetic medicine, including prenatal genetic testing and mRNA vaccines.

 Role: Co-Investigator